Columbia Business School

 Phone: (212) 854 – 1961

-Columbia notifies applicants of the admissions decisions within 8 to 12 weeks of receipt of the completed application.
+Columbia notifies applicants of their admissions decisions several weeks after receiving the completed application.

 Average undergrad GPA: 3.5